The Triangle Offense Challenge

 - a.
 Do you still believe victory is possible?
 Since faith is Satan’s weakness, he strives to remove it from Christians.
 Faith is the victory.
 (I Jn.
 5:4)

 - b.
 Will you be faithful?
-Some I know personally are falling right into Satan’s trap of unbelief by quitting their ministry, their pastoring, their missionary service, their church.
+Some I know personally are falling right into Satan’s trap of unbelief by quitting their ministry, their pastoring, their church.
 Christ asked in Lk.
 18:8 if He would still “find faith” when He returns.
 That has always been a challenge to me to never give up.
 I still believe.
 Do you?

 - c.
 Where does faith come from, dear reader?
 From Jesus the written Word (Rom.
 10:17) and from Jesus the Incarnate Word living in believers (Gal.
 2:20).
 Faith comes from the fruit of the Spirit (Gal.
 5:22) and from the Sword of the Spirit (Eph.
 6:17).
 Are you filled with the Spirit, and are you filled with the Word?
 Satan is overcome by the Sword of the Spirit quoted (Mt.
 4:4, 7, 10), and by “the blood of the Lamb” (Rev. 12:11).